 This can be done by giving back to the consumer.
 Since modern marketing is largely relationship-based, it is important to nurture that relationship, providing more value than you are perceived to take.

-Fortunately, this is another of product sampling’s benefits, with 85% of ‘retentions’ who sampled a product agreeing that they would purchase it again in future, according to a survey by Arbitron and Edison Media Research.
-This can be attributed to the generous nature of product sampling – giving away a product demonstrates that a brand is not entirely driven by money, even if the end goal is in fact sales!
+Fortunately, this is another of product sampling’s benefits, with 85% of ‘retentions’ who sampled a product agreeing that they would purchase it again in the future, according to a survey by Arbitron and Edison Media Research.
+This can be attributed to the generous nature of product sampling – giving away a product demonstrates that a brand is not entirely driven by money, even if the end goal is sales!

 It generates valuable feedback.